PatelYagna/4.System/README.md

 # 4.System
-This a something an operating system from the old eras.
+This a something like an operating system from the old eras.
 It does basic tasks and has a few games.

 In this project I explored some new libraries, and implemented my past projects.
 Creating did take a while, however, I learned many new things that will be used in other projects.
 A prime example of this is creating the file, then writing in the, and saving it.
 I want to see what more I can do with the haslib library and the file creating.
 In this project some parts were extremly easy as I only had to copy and past my older projects.